Kwezza/iTidy/README.md

 - `-resetIcons` Remove each icon's x and y positions, instructing Workbench to place the icon automatically when opening the folder.
 - `-skipWHD` By default, the program skips rearranging icons in WHDLoad folders to preserve the original author's layout.
 This option forces the program to rearrange the icons even if a .slave file is in the folder.
 Without this option, the folder's window will only be resized and centred.

-**Note:** If the directory contains spaces in the name, it will need to be enclosed in two speech marks "DH0:My DIR"
+**Note:** If the directory contains spaces in the path, it will need to be enclosed in speech marks "DH0:My DIR"

 ## Example
 ```